BT boosts Cloud of Clouds with new Salesforce connection

 BT’s technology vision: the Cloud of Clouds

 The cloud is creating choices that never existed before.
 Through understanding those choices comes the confidence and the ability to harness change and do things that matter: get to market and innovate faster, keep costs down, and keep customers happy.

 BT’s Cloud of Clouds vision is about allowing customers to connect easily and securely to the applications and data they need, regardless of where they’re hosted and where they are based.

-As a cloud service integrator, we help customers move confidently and successfully along their cloud journey whilst minimising the complexity, risk and cost; to give them a choice of roadmaps that work for their organisation, in a way that will deliver the results they need.
+As a cloud service integrator, we help customers move confidently and successfully along their cloud journey whilst minimizing the complexity, risk and cost; to give them a choice of roadmaps that work for their organisation, in a way that will deliver the results they need.